06 May, 2020

 Combating Bioterrorism (PT)

-The studies conducted to assess the actual efficiency of counter bioterrorism measures are insufficient which needs to be changed.
-It becomes important that engaged and methodical efforts in studying the efficiency of counter bioterrorism measures are applied in a meticulous way.
+The studies conducted to assess the actual efficiency of counter-bioterrorism measures are insufficient and need to be changed.
+It becomes important that engaged and methodical efforts in studying the efficiency of counter-bioterrorism measures are applied in a meticulous way.

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.